Digital Transformation Strategy [+ Key Trends in 2026]

 What Is Digital Transformation?

-Digital transformation denotes the integration of technology into business.
+Digital transformation is the integration of technology into your business.
 This is made to drive fundamental change in how you operate and deliver value to customers.
-This means more than just digitizing old processes (like moving from paper to digital records); it’s about entirely reimagining your business.
-A retailer can develop a mobile app and ecommerce platform to complement or even substitute old-fashioned storefront sales.
+Digital transformation means more than just digitizing old processes (like moving from paper to digital records); it’s about the ultimate evolution of your business.

 Why Does Digital Transformation Matter?